yodrew/yodrew.github.io/_pages/water.md

 	- let it sit for a year before use.
 Make a second pile meanwhile.
 	- It's that simple, but I wrote more about [composting toilets](/blog/2024/02/compost-toilet) to allay any concerns and provide more details
 - replace toilet paper with water to ensure cleanliness and prevent abrasion and infection
-	- get a 0.5--1L soda bottle and wash it out
+	- wash out a 0.5--1L soda bottle
 	- poke a hole through the cap at an angle with a large sewing needle
 	- fill bottle with water and cap it
 	- while squatting, hold bottle upside down against lower back